saberworks/vbulletin-archive/NOTES.md

 # TODO TODO TODO

-- paging? to be worth it would need to happen on the thread list and on individual threads
+- paging code should go in a template
+- paging on posts inside a thread
 - output a set of redirect rules for apache or nginx so old URLs can be redirected to the archive